|Est. L1 speakers:||76,000,000|

 |Est. total speakers:||229,486,000|

-In addition to the points of pure prestige, speaking French will enable you – at least in theory – to study, work, live, or do business in well over a dozen countries, most importantly France (the world's seventh economy as of 2017), Belgium, and Québec (Canada).
-Professionally, the French language is extremely important in the fashion industry, as well as in such sectors as hospitality, viticulture, and interior design.
-In the academe, humanities researchers (particularly those in philosophy and the social sciences) are still combing through the rich legacy of the French intellectual giants of the second half of the 20th century (Bourdieu, Foucault, Deleuze, Derrida, Sartre, Barthes, etc).
+In addition to the points of pure prestige, speaking French will enable you – at least in theory – to study, work, live, or do business in well over a dozen countries, most importantly France (the world's seventh economy), Belgium, and Québec (Canada).

-French is an Indo-European language, spoken in many countries.
-It belongs to the Romance language group of the Indo-European family.
-The language has 2 genders (masculine, feminine), a rather elaborate system of verbal tenses, but no cases.
+French, which belongs to the Romance language group of the Indo-European family, is spoken in many countries.
+The language has two genders (masculine, feminine), a rather elaborate system of verbal tenses, but no cases.
 Certain pronunciation quirks aside, French is generally considered to be one of the easiest languages to learn for native English speakers.